 This section is all about the borrower(s), who will need to be prepared with their legal name, Social Security number, phone number, date of birth, current address, years of school completed and marital status.
 If you have owned or rented at your current residence for less than two years, you will need to provide former residence information, as well.

 Borrower(s) also need to provide information about their employment status, including the name, address and phone number of their employer (as well as whether they are self-employed), how many years they’ve been on job and in the profession, their position or title and the type of business.
 If you have been with your current employer for less than two years, there is additional information required about previous employment history.

 Section V: Monthly income and combined housing expense information

 This section evaluates the money the borrower(s) have coming in per month versus the money they have going out.
 You’ll need to fill in your monthly income, including your base income, bonuses, overtime, commissions, dividends and interest, rental income and any other income.

-You’ll also need to fill in your monthly expenses — both current and proposed — including rent, first mortgage, other financing, hazard insurance, mortgage insurance, real estate taxes, HOA dues and any other fees associated with your residence.
+You’ll also need to fill in your monthly expenses — both current and proposed — including rent, first mortgage, other financing, homeowners or renters insurance, mortgage insurance, real estate taxes, HOA dues and any other fees associated with your residence.
 Note that self-employed borrowers may have to provide additional information.